MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/teams-pc-all.md

 ---
 author: sophiasysun
-description: Collaborate with a Remote Assist user via Microsoft Teams on PC ms.author: sopsun ms.date: 03/15/2020 ms.service: crm-online ms.topic: article
+description: Collaborate with a Remote Assist user via Microsoft Teams desktop application ms.author: sopsun ms.date: 03/15/2020 ms.service: crm-online ms.topic: article
-title: Collaborate with a Remote Assist user via Microsoft Teams on PC ms.reviewer: krbjoran
+title: Collaborate with a Remote Assist user via Microsoft Teams desktop application ms.reviewer: krbjoran
 ---
-# Collaborate with a Remote Assist user via Microsoft Teams on PC
+# Collaborate with a Remote Assist user via Microsoft Teams desktop application

-When you use Teams on a PC running Windows 10, you can collaborate with people using Remote Assist on HoloLens or HoloLens 2 (in this article, a "Remote Assist HoloLens user") or Remote Assist on a mobile device (in this article, a "Remote Assist mobile user").
+When you use the Teams application n a PC running Windows 10, you can collaborate with people using Remote Assist on HoloLens or HoloLens 2 (in this article, a "Remote Assist HoloLens user") or Remote Assist on a mobile device (in this article, a "Remote Assist mobile user").

 However, the features you can use to collaborate differ depending on which platform the Remote Assist user is using.